The New Jersey Senate Judiciary Committee held an oversight hearing on the nuances of the adult-use cannabis market and medical cannabis.

 He said they want to partner with academic medical centers and existing players.
 Brown noted they have not released guidance on that.

-Senator Joe Lagana (D-Bergen) was interested if the 2019 licensees could sell adult-use cannabis in less than a year.
+Senator Joe Lagana (D-Bergen) wanted to know if the 2019 licensees could sell adult-use cannabis in less than a year.